kevinlondon/kevinlondon.github.io/src/content/blog/2025-06-12-ai-prisoners-dilemma.md

 about incrementally better equipment, it's about category shifts happening at a rapid pace.

-Imagine if cycling went from Tour de France bicycles to e-bikes with race-lasting batteries, then to motorcycles, all within five years.
-At some point, you're not playing the same sport anymore, and you're not even the same type of athlete.
+Imagine if cycling went from Tour de France bicycles to e-bikes to motorcycles, all within five years.
+At some point, you're not cycling anymore.

 ## Magic Hour

 There's a moment in photography called magic hour.
-That brief period after sunset when the sky is still light.
-It's beautiful and very short-lived.
+It's that brief, beautiful period after sunset when the sky is still light.

 ![Magic hour at Pike Place Market](/assets/ai-prisoners/2020-06-02.jpg) _Magic hour at Pike Place Market_

-I think that's where we are with AI and knowledge work.
-We're in this golden hour where AI multiplies our capabilities rather than replacing them.
+That's where we are with AI and knowledge work: a golden hour where AI multiplies our capabilities over replacing them.
 I'm more productive than I've ever been.
 The work is often more interesting because the tedious parts are automated away.
 Something new is coming, and I genuinely don't know what's on the other side of it.